outde-xyz/website/content/Discussions/2020-04-06_graf_againstmath2.md

 Fortuny stipulates a specific notion of domain based on empirical observations about Move, but that's completely independent of sets as it's a generalized version of the Specifier and Adjunct Island constraints.
 And those are all just more specific instances of the assumption that sensing tree automata are a computational upper bound on syntactic expressivity.
 I'd also say that Fortuny's set-based definition of domain is much harder to make sense of than sensing tree automata.
-Overall, the set-based presentation is a detriment to the paper, not a boon.
+Overall, the set-based presentation is a handicap for the paper, not a boon.

 It's unfortunate, because Fortuny's big picture points are right on the money imho.
 But they're buried under the mathematical clutter of sets, sets, and more sets.